poojitharaj1/To-Do-NextJS-App/README.md

 **** NOTE ****
 To run this app in your system
 1. Node js version must be 16 or above.
-2. Important to install command of line 16 and 17 of this file.
+2. Important to install all commands from below.
 3. Run the JSON server parallely in the same folder path when application is started.

 ### Getting Started